ttutisani/Xunit.Gherkin.Quick/README.md

 ## Project Sponsors

 **Why sponsor?** Some organizations might want to have premium support while using the framework; others might want to prioritize implementing certain new capabilities (if they fit within the framework's vision and roadmap).
-Without sponsoring, it is hard to commit my spare time to the new features, especially that now I am working on multiple other things too.
-However, the framework is fully functioning if you choose to use it though.
+If you wish to be a sponsor, please find the sponsoring link on this page.
+Feel free to contact me for more details.

 ```
 This section will showcase the sponsors' logos, if they wish to do so.